AlessioNar/semanticannotation/README.md

 ```

-### License
+## License

-Include any licensing information here.
+This project is licensed under the MIT License, the same as Doccano.
+You can find the full text of the license in the [Doccano repository](https://github.com/doccano/doccano/blob/master/LICENSE) or in the LICENSE file.

-### Contact
+## Contact

-Provide contact information for any questions or support related to this code.
+For any questions, concerns, or support related to this code, please visit [alessionardin.eu](https://www.alessionardin.eu) or use the contact information provided on the website.